Written by Yoppie

 Bear in mind that during specific phases of your cycle, your diet may be driven by cravings, or you may not wish to restrict yourself so much, and that’s absolutely fine!
 We’re not about promoting fad diets, but offering a few nutritional tips that could help reduce negative symptoms and promote a better physical, mental and emotional balance during your cycle.

-The Menstrual phase is the easiest to pick out, as it’s when you’re actually bleeding, and estrogen and progesterone reduce to their lowest levels.
+The Menstrual phase is the easiest to pick out, as it’s when you’re actually bleeding, and oestrogen and progesterone reduce to their lowest levels.
 It’s a good idea to eat whole foods, and limit things like sugar, alcohol and caffeine throughout your entire cycle as they can trigger hormone imbalances, but this is most important during your period.
 Unfortunately this is also when we crave certain foods, so don’t feel you have to restrict yourself too much - everything in moderation!

 During this phase, you may want to limit your intake of fatty and salty foods, and drink herbal tea like chamomile to soothe cramps.
 Depending on how heavy your flow is, you may also benefit from increasing your iron intake around this time.
 It is believed that around 1mg of iron is lost for every day of bleeding, so adding foods like red meat, spinach and other dark leafy greens could help.